AnicetNgrt/jiro-nn/examples/housing/cr.typ

     caption: [Loss over epochs]
 )

 But I got worse results when I tried using the exact same defaults as the Kaggle workflow, since it uses Adam and does outliers filtering, which underperforms on my own case (although it takes significantly less time to train).
 Maybe that's because the original's data preprocessing is more advanced and would require more updates to my framework.
 Therefore it perhaps creates a dataset that benefits from Adam and outliers filtering more than I do.
-But I'm not that confident.
-It may just be that my Adam implementation is not the exact same as Keras'.
+I'm confident it is that since the workflow authors demonstrates that one of his engineered feature, that I lack, is significant for predicting the price.

 Here are some charts of the predictions (in blue) and true prices (in green) according to interesting features: